cmuller/ldap_matrix/README.md

 * in the *restricted* section you can set for each room a seperate specific list of users or ldapgroups that have access to that room.
  It doesn't matter, if that room belongs to another space or not.

-For the members of *ldapgroups-forbidroomcreation* and *ldapgroups-forbidroomcreation* a userwise flag is created in the policy that forbids the room-creation for those users.
+For the members of *ldapgroups-forbidroomcreation* and *ldapgroups-forbidroomcreation* a flag is created in the policy that forbids the room-creation for those users.

 ## Caveats